airburst/goplow/README.md

 This will start the Vite development server on `http://localhost:4000`.

+**Note**: Schema validation requires the Go server running on port 8081.
+If you see 404 errors for schema requests, use the Full Stack development approach below.

-### Development Workflow (Full Stack)
+### Development Workflow (Full Stack) - Recommended

-To work on both frontend and backend with hot reloading, use development mode:
+To work on both frontend and backend with hot reloading:

 ```bash
 # From the project root